What are medical services in Daejeon like?

 - What should I pack when moving to Daejeon?

-- What is life like in Daejeon?
+- What are healthcare services like in Daejeon?

 - What are medical services in Daejeon like?